-The No. 1 overall pick in the NFL draft carries with it a ton of pressure.
+The No. 1 overall pick in the NFL draft carries a ton of pressure with it.
 There is pressure on the player to perform.
-There is pressure on the team that drafts that player as they’re obviously hoping that they didn’t waste a golden opportunity.
+There is pressure on the team that drafts that player, hoping that they didn’t waste a golden opportunity.

-Peyton Manning is obviously a top NFL draft pick that worked out.
+Peyton Manning is clearly a top NFL draft pick that worked out.
 JaMarcus Russell obviously did not.
 1989 No. 1 NFL draft pick Troy Aikman won three Super Bowls in the 1990s with the Dallas Cowboys.
-The top pick 10 years later, Tim Couch, fizzled out after only a few seasons.
+The top pick a decade later, Tim Couch, fizzled out after only a few seasons.

 The NFL draft always brings drama.
 Who will work out?
 Who won’t?
 What we do know is that being the No. 1 overall pick doesn’t guarantee success.
 So how many top picks in the Super Bowl era have gone on to win a championship?

 So many overall No. 1 picks haven’t worked out